SoftUni/Programming-Basics-Book-JS-EN/chapter-01-first-steps-in-programming.md

 ![](assets/chapter-1-images/01.Hello-js-07.png)

-## What did we learn in this chapter?
+## What Did We Learn in This Capter?
 First of all, we learned **what programming is – issuing commands written in a programming language** which the machine can understand and carry out.
 We also found out what a **computer program** is – a **series of commands** that aim to achieve a certain result.
 We gained some basic knowledge of the **JavaScript programming language** and learned how to create **simple console and web programs using Visual Studio Code**.
 Then we examined JavaScript's program code structure.
 We looked at printing on the console with the function `console.log()` and starting the program with **[F5]**.
 And last but not least, we now know how to test our code in **SoftUni's Judge System**.

 Top work!
 Let's now tackle the **exercises**.
 You do remember that learning how to program involves a lot of code writing and problem-solving, right?
 Let's do just that and put what we've learned into practice.